 Then the back nine takes a major turn.
 I knew there were some nice tree-lined holes out here, but I had no idea what the back nine held in store for me.
-Lots of elevation changes through a heavily wooded area.
-Creeks winding throughout the holes and creating beautiful natural hazard areas throughout the course.
+It features lots of elevation changes through a heavily wooded area.
+Creeks wind throughout the holes and create beautiful natural hazard areas throughout the course.
 I didn’t expect it to be this dramatic, but it was a fantastic layout.
 The funny thing is when I went back into the clubhouse after my round, I saw a little flyer that said “like two courses in one.”
 I laughed to myself because I had the same thought about this course.
 It was an unanticipated treat, so I was glad I stuck with my gut on this one.

 The course was in good shape.
 It was still really wet out this early in the morning, so the fairways and rough were quite soggy.
-Lots of divots out there.
-Rough was super deep and difficult to hit out of (especially when wet).
+There were lots of divots out there.
+The rough was super deep and difficult to hit out of (especially when wet).
 Luckily, I never hit into the long native grasses or I wouldn’t have found my ball.
 That stuff was thick and nasty looking.
-The greens were a bit pock-marked because of soft conditions, but rolled smoothly and at a good speed, so no real complaints there.
+The greens were a bit pock-marked because of soft conditions, but rolled smoothly and at a comfortable speed, so no real complaints there.

 Some pictures from Sycamore Ridge Golf Club (5/9/12):